Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Shortest Path Algorithm.md

 - Floyd Warshal's Algorithm

-# BFS
+### BFS

-Computes the shortest path between the given source node and all the other nodes in an unweighted graph using a BFS algorithm, and fills the results in the global "dis" and "par" arrays.
+Computes the shortest path between the given source node and all the other nodes in an unweighted graph.

 (i.e. Single-Source Shortest Path (SSSP))

 Complexity: O(n+m)